 Malpique: Where the soul is lost in black coral

 A friend once wrote to me that he had lost his soul at some point on the outer reef of Malpique and has been searching for it ever since.
-Again and again and again, it simply draws him magically into its depths.
+Time and again, he says he is simply drawn magically into the depths.

-Arg lyrical, but nevertheless fitting: few places in the world have such an attraction for me.
+Quite lyrical, but fitting nonetheless: Few places in the world have such a pull on me.
 In that one deep crevice where the barracudas hide – I think a part of my soul got stuck there, too.

 When you meet Malpique….

 … then probably the first thing you see are the crosses, the canyon, maybe the wall, and if you dive really well the arch.
 Beautiful, fascinating – and the dive through the blue to the tower, feasible for normal sport divers, can already take off your shoes.
-Another dive site begins here for technical divers.
+For technical divers, another dive site begins here.

-The tower, this lava monster overgrown with black coral, ends where the recreational diving depth ends.
+Where the recreational diving limit ends, so does the tower—this lava monster overgrown with black corals.
 From one side it looks like a heart, from above like a needle, as a shadow in the blue like a vague signpost.
 As such, you leave it to the side when you head for the outer reef – the really outer one, still far below the arch.
 And here you end up at a wall whose end is not visible.
 50m, 60, – the view wanders deeper and deeper, into the endless blue.
 In a crevice stands a school of barracudas, guarded by a large amber jack, sometimes chasing back and forth or swimming in circles.
-It doesn’t take long before you have to go up again.
+It doesn’t take long before you have to head back up.

-In reality, the blue downwards is not endless.
+The blue below is not actually endless.
 At 90m it turns into sand.
 From down there, the view up the cliff face is incredible: over 30m, the forest of black coral lies vertically on the cliff face.
 But you can not stay, it is only a few minutes that we may be guests in the depths.

 But how do you get that deep?

 Back then, when divers were still strong men with beards, when parents smoked with their children in the car, well, back then, of course, people already dived out there, with a single bottle on their backs, and without a computer, and most of the times that went well.
-Most of the time, at least.
+At least most of the time.

-A lot has changed today, and often for the better.
+Today, much has changed, and very often for the better.
 Also the safety thinking in diving: We want to be sure to resurface, and we want to resurface even if something goes wrong or we make a mistake.
 That’s why you don’t just do it like that anymore, but slowly move deeper with proper training.
 And every, really every single step of this approach is worth doing in itself.

 The Barracuda Fissure in Malpique

-The old hands like to claim that a little Deco is part of basic training and that you should just do it.
+The old-timers like to claim that a little Deco is part of basic training and that you should just go for it.
 You learned how to “calculate” deco dives anyway.
-Unfortunately, they often mean nothing more than that the person can read a deco table.
+Unfortunately, they often mean nothing more than the ability to read a decompression table.

-Others, however, the gods of tec, are convinced that from 30m you need trimix, a redundant gas supply, a long hose and two knives.
-Everything is always configured in the same way for everyone, of course.
+Others, the gods of tech, are convinced that anything below 30m requires Trimix, a redundant gas supply, a long hose, and two knives.
+Everything configured identically for everyone, of course.

-I’m pretty sure that you can do both and a lot in between: dive the tower with a mono cylinder, with trimix, with a mono cylinder without an octopus, with a D12 and three stages, or with a rebreather, several bailouts and a scooter – you can do it all.
+I am quite sure that you can do both and plenty in between: diving the tower sometimes with a single tank, sometimes with Trimix; sometimes entering the water with a single tank without an octopus, and sometimes with double 12s and three stages, or even with a rebreather, several bailouts, and a scooter—it’s all possible.

 But what you should clarify if you want to do deco dives: